-A traveling exhibition of Pierre Daura’s art inspired by his family life will find its home in the Daura Gallery at Lynchburg College in June and July.
+A traveling exhibition of Pierre Daura’s art inspired by his family life will find its home in the Daura Gallery at University of Lynchburg in June and July.

 Pierre Daura (1896 – 1976): Picturing Attachments includes paintings, drawings, sculptures, and etchings of the artist’s wife and daughter, as well as some of his self-portraits.
 It is the first major exhibition of Daura’s work focusing on his personal relationships.

 Several of Daura’s works housed at LC are in the exhibition, but the show also includes works that would be new to a Lynchburg audience.
 “Many have never been seen here, and others have not been seen here in many years,” said Barbara Rothermel, director of the Daura Gallery.

 Adelheid “Heidi” Gealt, curator of the exhibition and director of the Indiana University Art Museum, has conducted extensive research about the way artists’ personal relationships find expression in their art.
 Being enchanted with Daura’s work after a personal trip to Lynchburg, Gealt included his works in the study.

 “As my research evolved, I began to appreciate the choices Daura made in his portraits of his mother, his fiancée, his wife, his daughter, his father, and himself, over a lifetime,” Gealt writes in the exhibition catalogue introduction.
 “I also recognized that his biography offered the opportunity to consider how he responded creatively to the arc of life: courtship, marriage, the arrival of a child, illness, and old age, as well as to less common events including leaving his family to go to war and living in exile.”
 All stages of his life “gave rise to images that cannot be fully understood without appreciating their connection to his life and family.”